wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 * event specific data: a dictionary with 3 keys

   * endpoint_id: an integer corresponding to the endpoing ID
-  * group: an integer corresponding to the group hint ID  # TODO which one? endpoint's owner? consumers?
+  * color: a string representing the color to display for the new status
+  * display: a string containing the displayed tex
-  * status: an integer corresponding to the status ID in a given group
+  * status: a string identifying the status

 Example::